johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   commentary: |
     Oh my word is this sad.
 You can feel the pain in this song right from the very first line.

-    Maybe I'm feeling emotionally fragile, but I genuinely had a tear in my eye.
+    Maybe I'm feeling emotionally fragile but I genuinely had a tear in my eye.

     A beautiful ballad.